z-reger/advice-app/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App, ReactJS API data fetching project from scratch - A React Advice App.
+We're going to use React on the front end and we'll make get requests to Advice Slip JSON API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).